 - Increase online donations by linking to a donations landing page

 No matter how small or understaffed you think your organization may be, receiving a grant for Google Ads can offer big rewards in growing a support-base for your nonprofit.
-If you are a registered 501c3 are do NOT fall under one of the following categories, click here to start the consideration process (you'll need a Google account to begin).
+If you are a registered 501c3 that does NOT fall under one of the below categories, click here to start the consideration process (you'll need a Google account to begin).

 - Governmental entities and organizations